-What is the purpose of the training plan?
+What is the purpose of a training plan?

 What makes a good training plan?

-Workplace supervisors should work with trainees to produce and review the training plan regularly.
-The training plan should be flexible with an awareness of deadlines and there should be some flexibility for the both the trainee and the department’s commitments.
+- be flexible with an awareness of deadlines.
+There should be some flexibility for the both the trainee and the department’s commitments.

 What are good training planning behaviours?

 Here are some good training planning behaviours for training officers:

 - use the Curriculum Library extensively in order to understand the competencies and workplace-based assessments that need to be achieved